thomasgermain/vr900-connector/README.md

 # vr900-connector

+<b>Please note that the project is still in beta state, it means  I may do some (un)intentional breaking changes</b>

 For now, the connector is ony able to read data from the system, it only handles only one heating system (one serial number).
 I cannot test more than that since I only have heating system at home

 ## Tests